BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/propertiespagepdmpublisher.md

 To create a new task with **PDMPublisher**:

-- Right-click on *Tasks* in the Administration tool and click *New task...*
+- Right-click on *Tasks* in the Administration tool and click *New Task...*
   <p align="center">
     <img src="../images/pdmpublishernewtask.png"  width="300">
   </p>